Human papillomavirus

 An effective method for cervical cancer prevention is HPV screening and the treatment of precancer conditions.

-- WHO recommends the use of HPV DNA detection as the preferred primary screening test (compared to cytology and visual inspection with acetic acid).
+- WHO recommends HPV DNA detection as the preferred primary screening test (compared to cytology and visual inspection with acetic acid).

 - WHO recommends regular screening every 5–10 years by testing for high-risk oncogenic HPV DNA as the primary screening method for the general population of women.
 It is recommended to test for HPV 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, and 68.
 Furthermore, it is recommended that the testing include genotyping for HPV 16/18, as well as HPV 45.